meandmichael8011/Cyprus-Housing-Prediction/README.md

 ## WebScraping and Predicting

 This project involves compiling a large dataset of all the ads on Bazaraki.com (a popular platform among Cypriots where ads are published).
-On finishing this compilation, the script will allow you to choose your own parameters using StreamLit form and will allow you to predict the price.
+On finishing this compilation, the script will allow you to choose your own parameters using StreamLit form and will allow you to predict the price using **GradientBoostingRegressor**.
+The model is already fine-tuned to the most suitable parameters (namely: **(n_estimators=400, learning_rate=0.1, max_depth=50)**) and ready for usage.

 ## Features
 - **WebScraping / Dataset Formulation:** Get all the data on Cyprus housing rental in one place